-Our loading dock cleaning service includes cleaning the loading docks, the exterior wall, overhead doors and the underneath the drop down ramps.
+Our loading dock cleaning service in Maryland includes cleaning the loading docks, the exterior wall, overhead doors and the underneath the drop down ramps.
 We use Bio degradable soaps and detergents that are designed to break down mold, mildew and hydrocarbons to safely clean your loading docks.

 We offer more than loading dock cleaning, we can also pressure wash the concrete apron areas around your loading docks to clean them as well if needed.
 All of our loading dock cleaning services are performed using waste water recovery equipment as needed to ensure that none of the dirt and water enter the storm drain systems.
 Keeping your loading docks clean is important for safety, to avoid OSHA and EPA violations.